 Each Unit is broken down into subsections and assignments to secure a Level 2 Pass, Merit or Distinction.
-You can achieve an overall Distinction (A) if you complete all units to Distinction level.
+You can achieve an overall Distinction \ (A\) if you complete all units to Distinction level.
+See page iv for GCSE equivalence.

-Assessment Unit 1 - Externally assessed

-Students will complete a 60-minute examination worth 50 marks.
+Assessment Unit 1 - Externally assessed - Students will complete a 60-minute examination worth 50 marks.
 The paper will consist of a number of structured questions.

-Assessment Unit 2, 4 and 5 - Internally assessed

-These Units are internally assessed by St. Louis teachers and externally verified by the awarding body- Pearson.
+Assessment Unit 2, 3, 4 - Internally assessed - These units are internally assessed by St. Louis teachers and externally verified by the awarding body- Pearson.